Schinizer/HackerNews/app/src/main/java/com/schinizer/hackernews/features/newsfeed/README.md

 ## Pull to refresh
 `SwipeRefreshLayout.setRefreshListener()` is subscribed to and does a force update via the presenter.
 This resets the recyclerView and paging is subscribed to again.

+The new items are flagged to the `ItemRepository` for refresh and will force a network refresh when they are requested.

 ## Orientation change
 `Activity.onSaveInstanceState` is overridden and stores the state of `RecyclerView.LayoutManager` and `RecyclerView.Adapter`